NavigationContentFooter

 topology.kubernetes.io/zone=fr-par-1

 3. Ensure you have at least two ingress-nginx pods per Availability Zone.
 To do so, set replicaCount to 6.
 However, this alone won’t guarantee distribution across zones.
 To that end, use topologySpreadConstraints to instruct the Kubernetes scheduler to distribute replicas based on the topology.kubernetes.io/zone label, which can have values like fr-par-1, fr-par-2, or fr-par-3.
 You can find detailed documentation for Pod Topology Spread Constraints in the Kubernetes documentation.
-Also there’s an anti affinity to prevent the ingress-nginx pod to be scheduled on the same node in each AZ.
-Then, disable the default Kubernetes service creation by the Helm chart as it we will be created through Terraform later on to have multiple LoadBalancers.
+Also, there’s an anti-affinity to prevent the ingress-nginx pod from being scheduled on the same node in each AZ.
+Then, disable the default Kubernetes service creation by the Helm chart as it will be created through Terraform later on to have multiple LoadBalancers.

 resource "helm_release" "nginx_ingress" {